Colmine/Story_Generator/README.md

 # CS436_Final

+Create your dataset with <|endoftext|> markers to delimit sections that you want the program to generate from.
+After you have your data structured you'll want to then encode the data with the following command: `python encode.py <textfile.txt> <textfile.npz>`

+After that you can begin training GPT-2 on your dataset with: `python train.py --dataset <textfile.npz>`

+To generate an interactive sample: `python interactive_conditional_samples.py --temperature <K-val to pick tokens above of> --top_k <K value to pick top tokens> --model_name <model>`

 To get the code working you will need an environment that matches the following package versions:

 Specifically, you'll need tensorflow 1.13.1, cython 0.29.23, regex 2017.04.05, tensorflow-gpu 1.14.0 if you want to use your gpu, python V3.6.8, numpy 1.18.5, fire 0.4.0, the cudatoolkit 10.0.130, tqdm 4.31.1, toposort 1.5, requests 2.21.0, and cudnn 7.6.4.